-The 38AUD is a dual-circuit, two-stage cooling unit.
+The 38AUD unit is a two-stage cooling unit.
 Select a two-stage cooling thermostat.

-Select a thermostat cable or equivalent single leads of different colors with minimum of four leads for 38AUZ or five leads for 38AUD unit.
+Select a thermostat cable or equivalent single leads of different colors with minimum of five leads for 38AUD units.
 Check the thermostat installation instructions for additional features which might require additional conductors in the cable.